joemasilotti/turbolinks/README.md

 # Turbolinks

-**Turbolinks makes navigating your web application faster.** In standard navigation the browser loads every page anew.
-It downloads resources, evaluates JavaScript, and processes CSS.
-This takes time.
-But in most web applications these resources don't change between requests.
-Turbolinks speeds up navigation by persisting the current page and updating its contents in place.

-With Turbolinks you get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
-Use HTML to render your views on the server side and link to pages as usual.
-When you follow a link, Turbolinks automatically fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.
+**Turbolinks makes navigating your web application faster.** When you follow a link, Turbolinks updates the browser's history, fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.
+You get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.

 ![Turbolinks](https://s3.amazonaws.com/turbolinks-docs/images/turbolinks.gif)